cs6-uniwue/Variance-Viewer/README.md

 ## Configuration ##
 Variance-Viewer contains a default configuration file (src/webapp/WEB-INF/default.txt) with a few settings that can be set before running the application.
-A user can also provide a configutarion file by adding it at the home menu, with a typical settings file beeing as follows:
+A user can also provide a configuration file by adding it at the home menu, with a typical settings file being as follows:
 (Lines starting with "#" are comments and will not be interpreted)
 ```
 # User defined Variances